bridgetownrb/bridgetown/bridgetown-website/src/_docs/internationalization.md

 <%= t("welcome.intro") %>
 ```

-The Ruby helper in particular also supports variable interpolation.
+The Ruby helper in particular also supports some additional functionality.

+#### Variable Interpolation

 If you store a translation like this:

 ```yml
 en: